Yamaguchi Hotel

 From 1921 to 1941 when this area was Japantown, it was the Yamaguchi Hotel.

 From 1952 to 2012, it was used by Blanchet House as a House of hospitality offering meals and homeless services.
 In 1952, the building was known as the New Meyer Hotel.
+Blanchet House purchased the building in 1958 and operated its services at this building until it re-located next door in 2012.
 After Blanchet House moved nearby, the building sat vacant for 11 years until it was demolished.